vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####Explicit bean declaration
-- Class is explicitly marked as spring managed bean in @Configuration class (similiar concept is in xml config)
+- Class is explicitly marked as spring managed bean in @Configuration class (similar concept is in XML config)
 - All settings of the bean are present in the @Configuration class in the bean declaration
 - Spring config is completely in the @Configuration, bean is just POJO with no spring dependency
 - Cleaner separation of concerns